-How To Start Kids Eating Whole Food?
+How To Start Low-Carb Kids?

 - Get a lunch box with little compartments.
 My youngest actually has a small fishing tackle box for his lunchbox.
 Or use little containers, silicon cupcake cases, bento boxes, etc.

 - Start slowly.
 If you have a fussy eater, your household will not be a happy one if you go straight in and change everything overnight.
 Start by changing one aspect at a time.
 Maybe just remove the bread and give them their regular fillings, but keep everything else as it was.
-If they really can’t do without a sandwich, find the thinnest bread or thinnest wrap so they are exposed to less wheat, but eventually, the wheat must go.
+If they really can't do without a sandwich, find the thinnest bread or thinnest wrap so they are exposed to less wheat, but eventually, the wheat must go.
 Make them oopsies or egg wraps.
-What about wheat free crackers?
+What about wheat-free crackers?
 No more cakes, biscuits, muesli bars.
 Slowly cut down on the high-sugar fruit.

 - Use cold meat as a 'wrap' and put a slice of ham or roast beef, with some cheese or vegetable inside.
 Roll them up and you're done.

-Proteins and Good Fats
+Quality Proteins and Healthy Fats

 Choose 1 or 2 of the following.
 Get your children to make their own list of things they enjoy and plan their own lunches.